bahrus/billboard-charts/README.md

 To work with other Web Component libraries, you will need to either add some event listening logic, or utilize Polymer mixins, as demonstrated [here](https://www.webcomponents.org/element/bahrus/xtal-fetch).

-## Important note regarding stylesheet dependency, and how to reference the web component.
+## Important note regarding referencing the web component and managing dependencies.

-Given that this is a Polymer based component, and Polymer is heading into a bit of turbulence as it switches to npm / ES6 modules, a few accomodations were made.
+Given that this is a Polymer based component, and Polymer is heading into a bit of turbulence as it switches to npm / ES6 modules, a few accomodations have made.
 You can reference the component the Polymer < 3 way:

 ```html
 <link rel="import" href="../billboard-charts.html">